Published: February 2020 | Report Code: AT11861 | Available Format: PDF | Pages: 208

-One of the major trends in the automotive aftermarket is the market consolidation and increasing number of joint ventures among the major players, original equipment manufacturers (OEMs), vehicle repair service providers, and other stakeholders.
-This allows players to transfer the technology, manufacture new aftermarket products, and enter emerging economies.
-For instance, in July 2019, DENSO CORPORATION entered into a joint venture with Smiths Manufacturing (Pty.)
-Ltd., a subsidiary of Metair Investments Ltd., under the name DENSO Sales South Africa (Pty.)
-Ltd. The joint venture was formed with the intention to sell aftermarket products and services in the South African market.
+One of the most-prominent trends currently being witnessed in the space is the increasing market consolidation and announcement of joint ventures between aftermarket entities, vehicle repair service providers, original equipment manufacturers (OEMs), and several other stakeholders.
+These ventures are allowing market players to manufacture advanced aftermarket products, penetrate developing countries, and transfer and procure technology.
+For example, DENSO CORPORATION and Smiths Manufacturing (Pty.)
+Ltd., a Metair Investments Ltd. subsidiary, launched a joint venture in July 2019.
+The venture, named DENSO Sales South Africa (Pty.)
+Ltd., was formed for selling aftermarket products and offering associated services in South Africa.

-The equipment category would witness the highest CAGR in the market, throughout the forecast period.
-This category includes headlights and lighting components, wiper and washer systems, dashboard instruments, and other equipment.
+The equipment category is predicted to register the fastest growth in the market in the forthcoming years.
+This category includes wiper and washer systems, headlights and lighting components, dashboard instruments, and various other pieces of equipment.

 The global automotive aftermarket is fragmented in nature, with multiple players operating independently in different countries and cities across the world.
 Some of the major players in the market are Robert Bosch GmbH, DENSO CORPORATION, Delphi Technologies PLC, Continental AG, ZF Friedrichshafen AG, Valeo SA, Meritor Inc., Tenneco Inc., BorgWarner Inc., and HELLA GmbH & Co.
 KGaA.